Bonds 101: What They Are and Their Importance in a Diversified Investment Portfolio

 3. Coupon rate — Coupon rate (also referred to as interest rate) is the percentage of par value paid to bondholders on a regular basis.
 For example, if you purchase a $1,000 par value bond with a 5% coupon rate, you will receive $50 interest each year and a return of principal at maturity.

-• Safety (or capital preservation) — Because the bond issuer must pay back the bond's face value at maturity, all or virtually all of an investor's original principal is preserved, unlike stock, where the investor can lose the original investment value.
-The degree of safety varies with bonds of different types and ratings.
+• Safety (or capital preservation) — Because the bond issuer must pay back the bond's face value at maturity, all (or a portion in the case of bankruptcy) of an investor's original principal is preserved, unlike stock, where the investor can lose the original investment value.
+The degree of safety varies with different types of bonds and their credit ratings.

 • Fixed return — Investors receive fixed, regular interest payments, which provide an element of predictability versus common stocks where the returns are less certain.